ComputeNode/cyfra/README.md

 - Any dedicated or integrated GPUs that support Vulkan.
 In practice, it means almost all moderately modern devices from most manufacturers including Nvidia, AMD, Intel, Apple.

-Library is in an early stage - alpha release and proper documentation are coming.

 ## Animations

 Included Foton library provides a clean and fun way to animate functions and ray traced scenes.